-The distributions (if any) are payable or attributable semi-annually at the end of December and June each year.
+The distributions (if any) are payable or attributable annually at the end of June each year.
+A distribution payable is recognised in the Statement of Financial Position where the distribution has been declared but remains unpaid at balance date.

 i.
 Goods and services tax (GST)